alckasoc/Learning-Equality-Curriculum-Rec/src/approaches.md

 - train a contrastive model
 - train a model to predict confidence (learnable threshold; later)
 - look through past competitions and pretrain on more data and maybe on similar task
+- maybe frame this as an unsupervised learning/contrastive learning problem
+- separate embeddings for title, description, text
+-

 ## Approaches